nasuni-labs/nasuni-dashboards/README.md

     systemctl status grafana-server --no-pager
     ```

-5. Configure the firewall for Grafana (only required if the firewall is enabled):
+5. Configure the firewall for Grafana (only reuired if the firewall is enabled):

     ```shell
     sudo firewall-cmd --permanent --zone=public --add-port=3000/tcp && sudo firewall-cmd --reload